gemc/home/_examples/basic/simple_flux.md

 <br/>

-This example uses the **flux digitization** to save true and digitized information in the output.
+This example uses the %%flux%% digitization to save true and digitized information in the output.

 {% assign example = site.data.examples | where: "title", "Simple Flux" | first %}